 When you make crafts into your hobby, you can create new accessories for your home, gifts or decoration for the holidays, gifts for upcoming birthdays, or create handy life hacks that make your life a lot easier.
-And if your good at it you can make some extra money in retirement by selling your products on Etsy.
+And if you’re good at it you can make some extra money in retirement by selling your products on Etsy.

 However, when you prefer to keep crafting as a hobby, I recommend signing up for CrateJoy.
 You can get the Arts & Crafts boxes to send to your door monthly.
 Every month is a different craft to allow you to learn a new craft technique.